Thank you for your interest in the Hurricane Watch Net

 The Hurricane Watch Net is looking for a few well-qualified, dedicated new members.

-- To function as a backup communication link for the National Hurricane Center, the National Weather Service Forecast Offices, the Canadian Hurricane Centre, Emergency Operation Centers, Emergency Management Agencies, Non-Governmental Organizations, and other vital interests, which can involve military relief operations, involved in the protection of life and property before, during and after a hurricane event.
+- To function as back-up communication for the National Hurricane Center, National Weather Service Forecast Offices, Canadian Hurricane Centre, Emergency Operation Centers, Emergency Management Agencies, Non-Governmental Organizations, and other vital interests (which can involve military relief operations involved in the protection of life and property before, during, and after a hurricane event).

 - To relay initial damage assessments of hurricane damage to the National Hurricane Center, and when required, the Canadian Hurricane Centre.

 Over the years, we have maintained an open Membership Application process that has attracted several hundred wishful and interested participants.
 Unfortunately, many have failed to